 Energy & Transport Summit IV digital took place online on MS Teams and had over 70 delegates attending.
 Panticon was a Summit Partner at the event and our managing partner Thomas Poulsen was one of the organizers as the facilitator of Wind Logistics Group.

 At Panticon, we contribute to the work conducted by Wind Logistics Group by partially funding managing partner Thomas Poulsen’s role as facilitator of the group.
 The After Work/”gå hjem” meeting on November 24 revolved around green fuels as propulsion for offshore wind vessels.

 October 18, 2020

 Panticon’s managing partner Thomas Poulsen sat down with BreakBulk Media & Events to discuss the US offshore wind market.
-Watch the interviews here.
+Watch Part II of the interview here.